• Skip to main content

 Jump to Recipe

-Top down view of sweet potato egg muffins in ceramic pan and on top of cooling rack.
+Top down view of sweet potato egg muffins on rack.

 Step-by-step recipe instructions

-4. Spoon the mixture into the muffin pan.
-Sprinkle the remaining cheese over the muffins and bake in the centre of the oven for 23 minutes.
+6. Bake: Spoon the sweet potato egg muffin batter into the pan (not quite up to the top) and bake in the centre of the oven for 26 minutes.

-5. Remove from the oven and leave in the pan for 5 minutes, then run a spatula around each egg cup and transfer to a rack or plate.
+7. Remove from the oven and leave in the pan for 5 minutes then run a knife/spatula around each egg cup and transfer to a rack or plate.

 Serving suggestions

 These sweet potato egg muffins can be served warm or cold, for breakfast, brunch or as a snack.
 They also make a great lunchbox/picnic idea.
-You can enjoy them simply on their own or with a bit of ketchup, sriracha sauce or yogurt/cream cheese.
+You can enjoy them simply on their own or with a bit of ketchup or sriracha sauce.

 Optional extras